lyft/flinkk8soperator/docs/state_machine.md

 Along with the annotations and labels in the custom resources, the deployment objects are suffixed with the application version name, that is either `blue` or `green`.
 The version name is also injected into the container environment.
 Additionally, the external URLs for each of the versions is also suffixed with the color.
+### Rescaling
+If `scaleMode` is set to `InPlace`, an increase in parallelism will trigger a progression to `Rescaling` rather than `Updating`.
+In this mode, we increase the size the existing TaskManager deployment instead of creating a new one, after which we proceed with Cancelling or Savepointing depending on the `savepointDisabled` setting.
+#### BlueGreen deployment mode
+InPlace rescaling is not compatible with BlueGreen, so this state will not be reached in BlueGreen mode.
 ### ClusterStarting
 In this state, the operator monitors the Flink cluster created in the New state.
 Once it successfully starts, we check if the spec has `savepointDisabled` field set to true.
 If yes, we transition to `Cancelling` state else to `Savepointing`.